adil-hussain-84/android-material-experiments/README.md

 The applications in this project are as follows:

-* [app1](app1) – Demonstration how checked menu items in a [NavigationView](https://developer.android.com/reference/com/google/android/material/navigation/NavigationView) appear as bold as of version `1.8.0-alpha03`.
+* [app1](app1) – Demonstration of how checked menu items in a [NavigationView](https://developer.android.com/reference/com/google/android/material/navigation/NavigationView) appear as bold as of version `1.8.0-alpha03` of the library.